kapoisu/elden-ring-faster-dodge/README.md

 The AutoHotkey script helps you perform a dodge roll more accurately in Elden Ring.
 In the original game, your dodge rolls are delayed until the shortcut is released.

 ## Usage
 To use the script, you have to download AutoHotkey from https://www.autohotkey.com/ and install it if you haven't got it.
 Then download the ReduceDodgeLatency.ahk from this repository.
 Before you execute it, you have to modify some variables in the script.
+Please check https://www.autohotkey.com/docs/v2/KeyList.htm if you have no idea how to specify a specific key.

 Change the value of this variable to the practical shortcut you'd like to use for dodging:
 ```autohotkey